civican/legisinfo/42-1/bills/C-45/bill_text.md

     **cannabis accessory** means

-    a thing, including rolling papers or wraps, holders, pipes, water pipes, bongs and vaporizers, that is represented to be used in the consumption of cannabis or a thing that is represented to be used in the production of cannabis; or
+    a thing, including rolling papers or wraps, holders, pipes, water pipes, bongs and vaporizers, that is represented to be used in the consumption of cannabis; or

-    a thing that is deemed under subsection (3) to be represented to be used in the consumption or production of cannabis. (**accessoire**)
+    a thing that is deemed under subsection (3) to be represented to be used in the consumption of cannabis. (**accessoire**)

     **cannabis plant** means a plant that belongs to the genus Cannabis. (**plante de cannabis**)